 Add in whatever other morsels you like, mixing with a rubber spatula.
 That way, your morsels and additions stay intact and the dough won’t break down.
 Roll dough into balls after just being mixed.

-For best flavor, refrigerate or freeze your dough overnight, or for up to 72 hours.
+For best flavor, refrigerate or freeze your dough overnight, or up to 72 hours.
 Refrigeration allows for the ingredients to really come together, enhancing the flavor of your cookies.

 Comments